 What could be better

-- Price: The Sense has a list price of $229 on Amazon (as of this writing) and that is $50 more expensive the Schlage Connect.
+- Price: The Sense has a higher price point (Check latest price here) (as of this writing) than the Schlage Connect.
 It only works with iOS devices, so Android users should be looking for another lock if they want the remote control feature via the mobile app.

 - Needs to Be within Bluetooth Range: Schlage Sense may be unlocked using the mobile app, but you would need to be within Bluetooth range.
 This means you cannot be farther than 30 feet from your door.
 If you want to control it beyond that, you would need to have Apple TV.
 Apple TV allows you to operate your smart lock remotely.